-NRS 202.485 punishes people who left a child alone in a car on purpose.
-This law is not meant to punish parents or guardians who genuinely forgot their child was in the backseat.
+NRS 202.485 punishes purposely leaving a child alone in a car.
+This law is not meant to punish you if you genuinely forgot your child was in the backseat.

 Accidents happen all the time, especially when people are tired and stressed from parenting small kids.
-Unless the D.A. can show that the defendant deliberately left the child in a risky situation, no crime occurred.
+Unless the D.A. can show that you deliberately left the child in a risky situation, no crime occurred.

 An NRS 202.485 violation is probably not a deportable offense in Nevada.
 Still, aliens facing even minor criminal charges should seek legal counsel because the state of immigration law is always in flux.

-Defendants convicted of violating NRS 202.485 can ask the court to seal their criminal record once one (1) year has passed since the case closed.
-But if the charge got dismissed, then the defendant can ask for a record seal right away.4
+If you are convicted of violating NRS 202.485, you can ask the court to seal your criminal record once one (1) year has passed since the case closed.
+Though if the charge got dismissed, then you can ask for a record seal right away.4

 Learn more about how Nevada record seals work.

 If you have been charged with leaving a child unattended in a motor vehicle, our Las Vegas criminal defense lawyers can meet with you to discuss whether we can get your case dismissed.

 Though if the situation calls for it, know our attorneys are always ready to take your case to trial and fight for a full acquittal.